isabella232/web-map-inventory/README.md

 each server type provides for fetching information about components they contain (e.g. listing *layers*).

 A data sources file, `resources/sources.json`, is used for recording these details.

+A JSON Schema, `resources/json_schemas/data-sources-schema.json`, is used for validating these files.

 #### Supported data sources